Tollense valley battlefield: Discovery and excavation

 In 1996, a volunteer conservationist reported finding a humerus bone at the Tollense riverside at low water with an embedded arrowhead made of flint.
 Preliminary archaeological excavations began the same year around this site and further human and animal bones were found.
 During the following years, a club made of ashwood was discovered as well as a hammer-like weapon made of sloe-wood and more bones.

 Since 2007, the area has been excavated systematically under the direction of the local State Office for Culture and Conservation, the State Office for Conservation of neighbouring Lower Saxony, and the University of Greifswald.
 Divers of the local Society for Underwater Archaeology carefully searched the Tollense riverbed and -bank and found more human remains.
 Since 2009, the MV Ministry of Culture has supported research in the area and on the findings, joined since 2010 by the Deutsche Forschungsgemeinschaft.

-The primary focus lies on exploring the extent of the site and excavating the main site covered by about 1 m of peat.
+The primary focus is on exploring the extent of the site and excavating the main site covered by about 1 m of peat.
 As of late 2017, 460 m2 had been excavated, but the entire battlefield is estimated to be at least ten times that size.
 Volunteers have surveyed the grounds with metal detectors, investigating mainly the dug-out material from the Tollense.

 Greifswald's Department of Geography examined the geological make-up of the valley and determined the river's former course, and laser scanning was used to chart the terrain surface.
 The human remains were analysed at Rostock University.

 Site

-Situated in the North German plain, 120 km north of Berlin, the site stretches for several hundred meters on both sides of the small river.
-Within the plain, the Tollense meanders in a wide valley between marshy meadows and low hills.
+Situated in the North German plain, 120 km north of Berlin, the site stretches for several hundred meters on both sides of the small Tollense river.
+Within the plain, the river meanders in a wide valley between marshy meadows and low hills.
 During the last millennia, the river's course has been only slightly modified.

-In the Bronze Age, the landscape of northern Europe was relatively open; human influence was small as the population density at that time is estimated to have been only 3 to 5 people per sq. km.
-The area was devoid of towns or even small villages; archaeologists believe that the inhabitants lived with their extended families on individual farmsteads.
+In the Bronze Age, the landscape of this area was relatively open.
+Human influence was small as the population density at that time is estimated to have been only 3 to 5 people per km2.
+The area was devoid of towns or even small villages.
+Archaeologists believe that the inhabitants lived with their extended families on individual farmsteads and had loose cultural connections with Scandinavia.
 The closest known large settlement to the site of the battle at the time was more than 350 kilometers away.

 "In 2013, geomagnetic surveys revealed evidence of a 120 m long bridge or causeway stretching across the valley.
 Excavated over two dig seasons, the submerged structure turned out to be made of wooden posts and stone.
 Radiocarbon dating showed that although much of the structure predated the battle by more than 500 years, parts of it may have been built or restored around the time of the battle, suggesting the causeway might have been in continuous use for centuries—a well-known landmark."